Centre writes to states suggesting options of borrowing money to make up for GST shortfall | Business

 Giving two options, she said states can borrow either Rs 97,000 crore -- the deficit arising out of GST implementation -- or the entire Rs 2.35 lakh crore.
 States, on their part, have said that such a distinction is not constitutionally valid.

-Explaining in detail the borrowing options to meet shortfall, Pandey said borrowing by states typically incurs a higher interest cost than borrowing by the Centre.
-"The Government of India is conscious of this and has factored this (in the options) with a view to protecting the states so that they are not adversely affected," he wrote.
+Explaining in detail the borrowing options to meet shortfall, the finance ministry said borrowing by states typically incurs a higher interest cost than borrowing by the Centre.
+"The Government of India is conscious of this and has factored this (in the options) with a view to protecting the states so that they are not adversely affected," the letter said.

 Under the first option, if the states choose to borrow Rs 97,000 crore, which is the shortfall arising out of GST implementation, under a special window, the Centre will endeavour to keep the cost at or close to the G-sec yield.
 Such a borrowing would be over and above any other borrowing ceilings for which a state is eligible.